shegx01/open_code_config/oo_old/command/context.md

 - **Recent Activity**: [Summary of recent commits]
 - **Open Issues**: [Any obvious problems or TODOs in the code]
-- **Configuration**: [Environment setup needed, some projects fetch environment variables from .env file or local.properties file]
+- **Configuration**: [Environment setup needed, some projects fetch environment variables from .env file or config.toml file]

 ### 🎯 Key Files to Know